Twentieth Century Wire Insulation

 Wire Insulation drastically increased in popularity in the Twentieth Century.

-Starting the twentieth century the use of natural rubber compounds to insulate wires was the norm.
+The twentieth century saw the use of natural rubber compounds to insulate wires as the norm.

 The development of PVC insulation came about in the 1930’s.
 PVC insulation was more common starting in the 1940’s.